Rossiya Airlines

+It is currently banned from flying into the European Union.

 History

 Merger with Pulkovo Aviation Enterprise

 In November 2006, it was announced that the merger had been completed and Rossiya Airlines was registered in Saint Petersburg on 9 October 2006 and has a branch in Moscow and 54 offices in Russia and abroad.

 Aeroflot Group

 In February 2010, the Russian government announced that all state-owned regional airlines managed by holding company Rostec would be consolidated into flag carrier Aeroflot to increase financial viability.

 On 16 November 2011, 75% minus 1 share of Rossiya Airlines JSC was transferred to Aeroflot.
 In December, 25% plus 1 share were donated to the Government of Saint Petersburg.
-In accordance with the decree of the city government of 23 December 2011, the main purpose of the transfer is to ensure the implementation of the powers of the Executive bodies of Saint Petersburg to organize the development of the city's transport complex.
+In accordance with the decree of the city government of 23 December 2011, the main purpose of the transfer is to ensure the implementation of the powers of the executive bodies of Saint Petersburg to organize the development of the city's transport complex.

 In December 2011, a decree was signed by the Government of Saint Petersburg on accepting a gift of 25% of the airline's shares from Rostec.
 229,726 ordinary registered non-documentary shares were transferred to the city.
 The nominal value of one security is 1 thousand rubles.
 In total, Saint Petersburg has now become the owner of a blocking stake — 25% plus one voting share.

 In 2014, the commercial management of Rossiya Airlines JSC was transferred to the parent company Aeroflot.
 Since the spring-summer schedule, flights of Rossiya Airlines have been operated under a single code for the Aeroflot Group of companies.
 Rossiya Airlines became a participant in the Aeroflot Bonus frequent-flyer programme.